 3. We start the MySQL server with the "-skip-grant-tables".
 Starting MySQL server / daemon process without password.

 The result after the above command line:

 [Root @ server ~] # Starting mysqld daemon with databases from / var / lib / mysql

 4. We connect to the MySQL server with the root user, using the command:

-Welcome to the MySQL monitor.
-Commands end with; or g.
+Welcome to MySQL Monitor.
+Commands end with; g.

 Your MySQL connection id is 1